Symmetric-key algorithm

 Symmetric-key algorithms (Note: Other terms for symmetric-key encryption are secret-key, single-key, shared-key, one-key, and private-key encryption.
 Use of the last and first terms can create ambiguity with similar terminology used in public-key cryptography.
 Symmetric-key cryptography is to be contrasted with asymmetric-key cryptography.) are algorithms for cryptography that use the same cryptographic keys for both the encryption of plaintext and the decryption of ciphertext.
 The keys may be identical, or there may be a simple transformation to go between the two keys.
 The keys, in practice, represent a shared secret between two or more parties that can be used to maintain a private information link.
 The requirement that both parties have access to the secret key is one of the main drawbacks of symmetric-key encryption, in comparison to asymmetric-key encryption (also known as public-key encryption).
 However, symmetric-key encryption algorithms are usually better for bulk encryption.
-With exception of the one-time pad they have a smaller key size, which means less storage space and faster transmission.
+With the exception of the one-time pad they have a smaller key size, which means less storage space and faster transmission.
 Due to this, asymmetric-key encryption is often used to exchange the secret key for symmetric-key encryption.